mkschuster/bsfpython/doc/analysis_rnaseq_deseq.md

 written into the `bsfpython_<DRMS>_output` directory.

 Once all processes of the analysis have successfully completed, a report can be generated with the submission script.
-Use `bsf_submitrnaseq_deaseq.py --stage='report'` in the configuration directory to generate the report.
+Use `bsf_submitrnaseq_deaseq.py --stage-name='report'` in the configuration directory to generate the report.
 The report will also be linked symbolically into the web server export directory.

 ## Troubleshooting